koendv/prusa-slicer-raspberrypi/README.md

 ![screenshot](screenshot.jpg  "Russian Pokemon dolls")

 Build notes for Prusa-slicer, compiled for raspberry pi 4 running 2019-09-26-raspbian-buster.
 Prusa-slicer is a tool for 3d printing.

+*This project is no longer needed, you can download [appimages for Prusa-Slicer on raspberry](https://github.com/davidk/PrusaSlicer-ARM.AppImage) instead.*

 ## Installation
 To install prusa-slicer in /usr/bin/prusa-slicer, download the [Debian binary package](https://github.com/koendv/prusa-slicer-raspberrypi/releases/) and install using
 ```